S2: Photogrammetric Optode Co-Registration

 6.2 Find a transformation to align selected landmarks to montage coordinates

 The coordinates in the snirf file and from the photogrammetric scan use different coordinate reference systems (CRS).
 In Cedalion the user needs to explicitly name different CRSs.
-Here the labels ‘digitized’ and ‘aligned’ were used.
+Here the labels ‘digitized’ and ‘montage’ were used.

 The following plot shows the probe geometry from the snirf file and the landmarks from the head scan.
 Two black lines Nz-Iz and Lpa-Rpa are added to guide the eye.